| The discussion on the strategic

 not fundamentally different from that of the German Independents

 in November-December 1918 to January 1919.
+The reason for the difference

 between the Russian and German and Spanish cases seems to us to